Rationality for subclasses of 321-avoiding permutations: Marking, Transducing, and Greediness

+Given an encoding $\eta_c(w)\in\L_c^{\eta}$, we first pass it through the transducer of Proposition~\ref{prop-mark-first-and-last} to mark the first and last occurrences of each letter in every panel.
+By Observation~\ref{obs-where-encoded}, the letter $i$ in $w$ corresponds to an entry of one of the $c-1$ panel words $p_{i-c+1}$ to $p_{i-1}$, so by marking the first and last occurrences of each letter in every panel, we have marked at most $k=2(c-1)$ copies of each symbol.
+We then pass these marked encodings through the transducer of Proposition~\ref{prop-panel-to-domino} to obtain the domino encoding of these marked letters.
+Let $T$ denote this composition of transducers.

-\begin{proof} Let $T$ denote the composition of the transducers from Propositions~\ref{prop-mark-first-and-last} and \ref{prop-panel-to-domino}.
-Thus given an encoding $w\in\L_c^{\eta}$, $T$ first marks the first and last entry of each value in each panel and then outputs the domino encoding of the word formed by these marked letters.
-Note that $T$ produces precisely one output for each $w\in\L_c^{\eta}$, so we denote this output by $T(w)$, temporarily neglecting our convention that transducers always output sets.
-Also note that $T(w)$ contains (in addition to other letters) the first and last occurrence of each letter of $w$.
-Therefore $T(w)$ provides enough information to allow us to decide whether $w$ satisfies the conditions ($\omega$G1) and ($\omega$G2).
+Note that $T$ produces precisely one output for each $w\in\L_c^{\eta}$, so we denote this output by $T(w)$, temporarily neglecting our convention that transducers output sets.
+Also note that the word $T(w)$ contains, in addition to other letters, letters corresponding to the first and last occurrences of each symbol in $w$.
+Thus $T(w)$ contains enough information to allow us to decide whether $w$ satisfies the conditions ($\omega$G1) and ($\omega$G2), though we still must show how to make this determination in a regular manner.

-We claim that $\G_c^{\eta}$ is the intersection of $\L_c^{\eta}$ and $T^{-1}(\mathcal{R})$, where $\mathcal{R}$ is a regular language.
-Every domino in $T(w)$ has at most $2c-2$ occurrences of each letter (a first and last occurrence of the letter in all $c-1$ panel words it could be encoded in).
-Thus there is a finite set $\Delta$ of dominoes which occur in the domino encodings output by $T$.
-We may therefore consider $\Delta$ itself to be the output alphabet and ignore the punctuation symbols (which are superfluous at this point), so that $T(w)\in \Delta^\ast$ for all $w\in\L_c^{\eta}$.
+As observed above, every domino factor in $T(w)$ has at most $2(c-1)$ occurrences of each letter (a first and last occurrence of the letter in all $c-1$ panel words it could be encoded in).
+Thus there is a finite set, say $\Delta$, of dominoes which occur in the domino encodings output by $T$.
+We may therefore (by means of a simply transducer we will not describe explicitly) consider $\Delta$ itself to be the output alphabet and ignore the punctuation symbols (which are superfluous at this point), so that $T(w)\in \Delta^\ast$ for all $w\in\L_c^{\eta}$.